lugaramirez/mancala/README.md

 Application, Domain, and Infrastructure (infra).
 You can find more information about them in the blog post, but the simplified version is that the *Application* layer contains all business logic, the *Domain* contains all business domain objects, and the
 *Infrastructure* contains the application-specific interfaces into a particular technology, e.g., Spring's `Rest Controllers`.
-The Application layer should contain *ports* that helps to connect to the outside world via implementations in the Infrastructure layer.
+The Application and Domain layers should contain *ports* that helps to connect to the outside world via implementations in the
+Infrastructure layer.

 The simple backend doesn't store any data, it keeps one game in memory in the [`GameManager` class][game_manager], that needs to be initialized before start playing.
 Then, all moves should be made by players (it does not matter which player, but